This spoiler free Riverdale review is based on the first four episodes.

 The debut episode of Riverdale has a lot of exposition to get out of the way, as it’s likely that a large chunk of the CW’s target audience has only a passing familiarity with Archie comics.
 It is to Roberto Aguirre-Sacasa’s credit that the few clunky moments in the pilot that exist only to deliver information are masked by an otherwise snappy script that instantly makes audiences feel that they know these characters, even if they don’t.

 The performances are excellent across the board, with Camila Mendes’ Veronica and Lili Reinhart’s Betty vying for MVP.
-(Perhaps fittingly.)
-They bounce off each other wonderfully, with instant camaraderie – especially in the third episode when they hatch a plan that is pure wishfulfilment for fans of the ‘Betty Is Crazy’ meme.
+(Perhaps fittingly).
+They bounce off of each other wonderfully, with instant camraderie — especially in the third episode when they hatch a plan that is pure wishfulfillment for fans of the ‘Betty Is Crazy’ meme.
 Madelaine Petsch‘s Cheryl Blossom seems to be having the most fun, delivering eye-rolling lines like “the weather’s predicting a downpour on the night of the rally but already you’re raining on my parade” with Mean Girls aplomb.

 Make no mistake, Riverdale is most definitely a CW take on Archie.
 But it is one that is packed with enough mystery, great perfomances and Scandal-worthy mic drops to make it the breakout hit of 2017.